flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/xcode-interface-builder/no-apple-xcode-interface-builder.png" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

 The road to complexity hell is plastered with well intended technologies.
-And after having been forced to deal with Apple Xcode's Interface Builder in every big client project, I'm convinced its promises are an illusion.
+And after having had to deal with Apple Xcode's Interface Builder in every big client project, I'm convinced its promises are an illusion.

 So why am I such a hater on the Interface Builder?
 An even better question is: Why would any **professional** use it?
 While the IB *may* help to build simple rough prototypes (I'm not even sure about that), it is no option for professional apps.